SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_hvac_bundle_scd41_sps30/README.md

 5. Build and flash this example to the board.

-**Note:**

-- Make sure that the **Third Party Hardware Drivers** extension is installed.
-If not, follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

-- **Third Party Hardware Drivers** extension must be enabled for the project to install the "SCD41 & SPS30 - HVAC Click Bundle (Mikroe)" component.

 ## How It Works ##

 After initializing, the program will measure the Carbon Dioxide concentration, temperature, relative humidity, and other particle concentrations such as (pm1.0, pm2.5, pm4.0, pm10.0 ...).
 Use Putty/Tera Term (or another program) to read the values of the serial output.
 You should expect a similar output to the one below.